 MACRA’s Quality Payment Program and RPM Services

 Physicians and other eligible practitioners participating in the Merit-Based Incentive Payment System (“MIPS”) track of the Quality Payment Program under the Medicare Access and CHIP Reauthorization Act may benefit from providing RPM services for their patients.
-Under MIPS, the clinical practice improvement activity called “Engage Patients and Families to Guide Improvement in the System of Care” is now classified as a “high-weighted” activity – thereby incentivizing the use of RPM technologies (including RPM) that provide real-time feedback to patients and their care team.
+Under MIPS, the clinical practice improvement activity called “Engage Patients and Families to Guide Improvement in the System of Care” is now classified as a “high-weighted” activity—thereby incentivizing the use of RPM technologies (including RPM) that provide real-time feedback to patients and their care team.
 Another clinical practice improvement activity called “Use of CEHRT to Capture Patient Reported Outcomes” remains from Year 1 as a “medium-weighted” activity and involves use of digital tools to capture health data from patients.
+The 2026 updates enhance MIPS alignment by supporting shorter RPM episodes for acute care transitions.

 Remote Patient Monitoring Billing Restrictions